cysouw/diathesis/text/c07_reflexive.md

   Würzburg zitterte sich am Ende in die Playoffs.^[~~DWDS~~: Die Zeit, 07.05.2016 (online).]
 :::

 This diathesis is exceptional, because an extra obligatory argument is introduced together with the reflexive pronoun.
 This is a clear counterexample to the generalisation that reflexive diatheses are demoting.
 A possible solution to this apparent markedness reversal is that the added obligatory location is maybe better interpreted as a marker of the diathesis.
 In other words, the obligatory location is not a part of the diathetical operation, but a part of the voice of the diathesis.
-This would be reminiscent of the addition of directionals (see [@sec:adverbial-directionals]).
+This analysis is similar to the addition of directionals (see [@sec:adverbial-directionals]).
 Adding directionals regularly leads to transitive constructions, and then an intransitive verb needs an extra reflexive pronoun.
 This effect is also observed in the reflexive usage of intransitive verbs with an obligatory resultative preverbial, like with *gesundschlafen* 'to get healthy by sleeping' [@next].
 That diathesis is discussed in more detail in [@sec:adverbial-intransitive-resultative].

 ::: ex
 - Ich schlafe.